-For the 2017 ORSA, the solvency position and the projected solvency position over the business planning period were re-calculated following adverse operational risk stresses.
+For the 2018 ORSA, the current and projected solvency position over the business planning period were recalculated following adverse operational risk stresses.
 Under all of these scenarios, the analysis indicated that Calpe was able to withstand these events without breaching its SCR.